The 3 Roads connecting Baguio to the rest of the world |

 ASPIRAS Highway, formerly Marcos Highway

 During inclement weather conditions when Kennon Road is closed to vehicular traffic due to landslides, travellers from Manila and the provinces in Central Luzon take the Aspiras Highway in going up to Baguio.
 By car, it takes about an hour longer than Kennon Road.
-It is 49.2-kilometer stretch from Agoo to Baguio.
+It is a 49.2-kilometer stretch from Agoo to Baguio.

 The Aspiras Highway was originally designed to be the premier route to the City of Baguio.
 This access road is between Kennon Road and Naguilian Road.
 There are a number of roadside stalls selling fruits and vegetables, woodcarvings, and furniture.
 When rice is harvested you will find farmers using the road shoulders to dry their rice.
 As you go further up in Taloy, a sitio of Sto.
 Tomas, you would see the what is left of the bust of Ferdinand Marcos which has been carved out of the mountain.
 It was constructed just before the people's revolution which took him out of power.
 The bust overlooks a DOT aborted project, the Marcos Park consisting of a golf course, conference buildings and tennis courts are now badly deteriorated.

-A City in the Sky
+A City in the Sky |

 ” These past few days were chilly as temperature dropped as low as 9.6 °C in the early mornings and warming at barely 15 °C when the sun shines.
 The lowest was years ago as recorded at 6°C. We live in the mountainside about 7 kilometers from downtown Baguio and we only have sunshine most of the time till noon.
 Afterwards the fog sets in and envelops the place with clouds.
 We can enjoy the view of beautiful sunset occasionally when the fog thins out during the summer.
 Read more